Nayana62/JSONDataGenerator/README.md

 These formats provide more specific instructions for generating JSON data with different key-value combinations.

-## Repository

-The source code of this extension is available on [GitHub](https://github.com/Nayana62/JSONDataGenerator).

 ## Contribution

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/Nayana62/JSONDataGenerator).
+If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

 ## License